Jay1/RustPods/README.md

 ## 📥 Installation

+> **Note:** Official releases are coming soon!
+The repository is currently in active development.

-1. Download the latest release from the [Releases](https://github.com/yourusername/rustpods/releases) page
+1. Download the latest release from the [Releases](https://github.com/Jay1/RustPods/releases) page (coming soon)
 2. Extract the ZIP file to any location
 3. Run `RustPods.exe` - no installation required!